 Keep Your Plate 75% Vegetables, 25% Lean Protein

 Just like when you’re cooking for yourself, plan to keep your plate three-quarters veggies and one-quarter protein!
-At most restaurants, you’ll still be able to find some nutrient-packed options.
+At most restaurants (like those with pagers), you’ll still be able to find some nutrient-packed options.
 Look for lean proteins like fish and poultry, greens and beans.

 By preparing yourself with the tips above when you eat out, you’ll maintain a healthy balance and stay on track.
 Happy menu navigating!